Can I Eat Expired Canadian Bacon Chunk?

 Expert Source

-"According to FDA guidelines, Canadian Bacon Chunk should be stored in the refrigerator at 40°F or below and used within 3-5 days for optimal quality and safety."
+"According to USDA guidelines, Canadian Bacon Chunk should be stored in the refrigerator at 40°F or below and consumed within 3-5 days of opening the package for optimal quality and safety."

 Fresh Canadian Bacon Chunk